-We will continue to work on broadening the Board's ethnic diversity; currently the Board has seven white British, three British Asian-Bangladeshi, one black British and one British Asian-Pakistani member.
+We will continue to work on broadening the Board's ethnic diversity; currently the Board has six white British, three British Asian-Bangladeshi, one black British and one British Asian-Pakistani member.

-Three members have joined our Committees over the last year, providing vital capacity building opportunities to perpetuate the strength of the Board moving into the future.
+Four members have joined our Committees over the last year, providing vital capacity building opportunities to perpetuate the strength of the Board moving into the future.
 The skills base of the Board and Committees remains strong, and a range of development and training opportunities have been delivered throughout the year providing members with vital skills that enhance our governance.
-Board and Committee members undergo an annual appraisal with their Chair to evaluate performance and identify skills gaps.
+Board and Committee members undergo an appraisal on a biennial basis with their Chair to evaluate performance and identify skills gaps.